Culture of Asia: Festivals and celebrations

 Asia has a variety of festivals and celebrations.
 In China, Chinese New Year, Dragon Boat Festival, and Mid-Autumn Moon Festival are traditional holidays, while National Day is a holiday of the People's Republic of China.

 In Japan, Japanese New Year, National Foundation Day, Children's Day, O-bon, The Emperor's Birthday and Christmas are popular.
 According to Japanese syncretism, most Japanese celebrate Buddhism's O-bon in midsummer, Shinto's Shichi-Go-San in November, and Christmas and Hatsumoude in winter together.

 In India, Republic Day and Independence Day are important national festivals celebrated by people irrespective of faith.
 Major Hindu festivals of India include Diwali, Dussehra or Daserra, Holi, Makar Sankranti, Pongal, Mahashivratri, Ugadi, Navratri, Ramanavami, Baisakhi, Onam, Rathayatra, Ganesh Chaturthi and Krishna Janmaashtami.
 Islamic festivals such as Eid ul-Fitr and Eid ul-Adha, Sikh festivals such as Vaisakhi, and Christian festivals such as Christmas, are also celebrated in India.

 The Philippines is also tagged as the "Fiesta Country" because of its all-year-round celebrations nationwide.
 There is a very strong Spanish influence in their festivals, thus making the Philippines distinctively "Western", yet retaining its native Asian characteristics.
 Fiesta is the term used to refer to a festival.
 Most of these fiestas are celebrated in honor of a patron saint.
 To summarize it all, at least every city or municipality has a fiesta.
 Some prime examples include Sinulog from Cebu and Dinagyang of Iloilo.
 Other famous Philippine festivals include the MassKara Festival of Bacolod and Panagbenga Festival of Baguio.

 In Indonesia, the Independence Day and the birthday of Pancasila are important.
 This Muslim majority country also celebrates Islamic celebrations and festivals, such as Eid ul-Fitr, Eid ul-Adha, Mawlid, Islamic New Year, Ashura, Tabuik, and Tasyrik day.

 Sports

 Due to the vastness of Asia, popularity of sports varies greatly across the continent.

 Association football is widely popular in Asia.
 Boxing, badminton, and table tennis are very popular in East Asia.
 Baseball is popular in Japan, South Korea, and Taiwan.
-Cricket is especially popular in India, Pakistan, Bangladesh, and Sri Lanka; and more recently, in Nepal and Afghanistan.
+Cricket is especially popular in South Asia, having mainly been played in India, Pakistan, Bangladesh, and Sri Lanka, and more recently, in Nepal and Afghanistan.
+Traditional sports such as kabaddi and kho-kho also are watched to a significant extent in South Asia.